-A substantial number of our projects are performed on a fixed-price or unit-rate basis.
+A substantial number of our projects are performed on a fixed-price or unit-rate basis in any given year.
 Under fixed-price contracts, our contract price is fixed, and is generally only subject to adjustment for changes in scope by the customer.
 Accordingly, we retain cost savings realized on a project but are also responsible for cost overruns.
-Under unit rate contracts, material items or labor tasks are assigned unit rates of measure.
+Under unit-rate contracts, material items or labor tasks are assigned unit rates of measure.
 The unit rates of measure will generally be a reimbursable value per ton, per foot or square foot or per item installed.
-A typical unit rate contract can contain hundreds to thousands of unit rates of measure.
-Profit margins are incorporated into the unit rates and, similar to a fixed-price contract, we retain cost savings realized on a project but are also responsible for cost overruns.
-In many cases, our fixed-price and unit rate contracts involve complex design and engineering, significant procurement of materials and equipment, and extensive project management.
-In addition, as projects increase or decrease in scope, the resulting changes in contract price or unit rates could be less than the actual costs incurred associated with such changes in scope.
+A typical unit-rate contract can contain hundreds to thousands of unit rates of measure.
+Profit margins are incorporated into the unit-rates and, similar to a fixed-price contract, we retain cost savings realized on a project but are also responsible for cost overruns.
+In many cases, our fixed-price and unit-rate contracts involve complex design and engineering, significant procurement of materials and equipment, and extensive project management.
+In addition, as projects increase or decrease in scope, the resulting changes in contract price or unit-rates could be less than the actual costs incurred associated with such changes in scope.
 We employ our best efforts to properly estimate the cost to complete our projects; however, our actual costs incurred could materially exceed our estimates.
 The revenue, costs and profit realized on a contract will often vary from the estimated amounts on which such contract was originally estimated due to the following:

-- failure to properly estimate costs of engineering, materials, components, equipment, labor or subcontractors; - unanticipated changes in the costs of engineering, materials, components, equipment, labor or subcontractors; - failure to properly estimate the impact of engineering delays or errors on the construction of a project, including productivity, schedule and rework; - difficulties in engaging third-party subcontractors, equipment manufacturers or materials suppliers, or failures by third-party subcontractors, equipment manufacturers or materials suppliers to perform, resulting in project delays and additional costs; - · late delivery of materials by our vendors or the inability of subcontractors to deliver contracted services on schedule or at the agreed upon price; - increased costs due to poor project execution or productivity and/or weather conditions; - unanticipated costs or claims, including costs for project modifications, delays, errors or changes in specifications or designs, regulatory changes or contract termination; - unrecoverable costs associated with customer changes in scope and schedule; - payment of liquidated damages due to a failure to meet contracted delivery dates; - · changes in labor conditions, including the availability, wage and productivity of labor; - · termination, temporary suspension or significant reduction in scope of our projects by our customers; - unanticipated technical problems with the structures, equipment or systems we supply; - under-utilization of our facilities and an idle labor force; and - changes in general economic conditions.
+- unanticipated changes in, or failure to properly estimate the costs of, engineering, materials, components, equipment, labor or subcontractors; - failure to properly estimate the impact of engineering delays or errors on the construction of a project, including productivity, schedule and rework; - difficulties in engaging third-party subcontractors, equipment manufacturers or materials suppliers, or failures by such third-parties to perform, resulting in project delays and additional costs; - late delivery of materials by vendors or the inability of subcontractors to deliver contracted services on schedule or at the agreed upon price; - increased costs due to poor project execution or productivity and/or weather conditions; - unanticipated costs or claims, including costs for project modifications, delays, errors or changes in specifications or designs, regulatory changes or contract termination; - unrecoverable costs associated with customer changes in scope and schedule; - payment of liquidated damages due to a failure to meet contractual delivery dates; - changes in labor conditions, including the availability, wage and productivity of labor; - termination, temporary suspension or significant reduction in scope of our projects by our customers; - unanticipated technical problems with the structures, equipment or systems we supply; - unforeseen costs or delays related to equipment that is not operable or does not adequately function; and - under-utilization of our facilities and an idle labor force.

 These variations and risks are inherent within our industry and may result in revenue and profit that differ from amounts originally estimated or result in losses on projects.
-Depending on the size of a project, variations from estimated contract performance can have a significant impact on our operating results.
+Depending on the size and duration of a project, variations from estimated contract performance can have a significant impact on our operating results.
 In addition, substantially all of our contracts require us to continue work in accordance with the contractually agreed schedule, and thus, continue to incur expenses for labor and materials, notwithstanding the occurrence of a disagreement with a customer over changes in scope, increased pricing and/or unresolved change orders or claims.